 where $\widehat{\LP}^{(c)}[1;X,Y])$ and $\sum_{l=1}^{6} (\tau^2+(1/n_{\ell}))^{-1}$ are the mean and variance respectively of the meta-combined aCD for $\LP[1;X,Y]$.
-Here, the heterogeneity parameter $\tau^2$ is estimated using the restricted maximum likelihood formulation outlined in Supplementary Section D. Figure \ref{fig:UCB1}(a) displays the estimated aCDs for each department, aggregated data, and for the \texttt{MetaLP} method.
+Here, the heterogeneity parameter, $\tau^2$, is estimated using the restricted maximum likelihood formulation outlined in Supplementary Section \ref{sec:tau2estimator}.
+Figure \ref{fig:UCB1}(a) displays the estimated aCDs for each department, aggregated data, and for the \texttt{MetaLP} method.
 First note that the aggregated data aCD is very different from the department level aCDs, which is characteristic of the Simpson's paradox reversal phenomenon due to naive ``aggregation bias''.
-This is why the aggregated data inference suggests a gender bias in admissions while the department level data does not.
-Second note that the aCD from the \texttt{MetaLP} method provides an estimate that falls more in line with the department level aCDs.
+This is why the aggregated data inference suggests a gender bias in admissions, while the department level data does not.
+Second, note that the aCD from the \texttt{MetaLP} method provides an estimate that falls more in line with the department level aCDs.
 This highlights the advantage of the \texttt{MetaLP} meta-analysis framework for combining information in a judicious manner.
 Also, as mentioned in Section \ref{sec:CD}, all traditional forms of statistical inference (e.g. point and interval estimation, hypothesis testing) can be derived from the aCD above.

 For example, we can test $H_0:\LP^{(c)}[1;X,Y]\le 0 $ (indicating no male preference in admissions) vs. $H_1:\LP^{(c)}[1;X,Y] > 0$ (indicating a male preference in admissions) using the aCD for $\LP^{(c)}[1;X,Y]$.
-The corresponding p-value for the test comes from the probability associated with the support of $H_0$, $C= (-\infty,0]$, (i.e. ``high'' support value for $H_0$ leads to acceptance) following Xie and Singh (2013).
-Hence the p-value for the above test becomes
+The corresponding p-value for the test comes from the probability associated with the support of $H_0$, $C= (-\infty,0]$, (i.e. ``high'' support value for $H_0$ leads to acceptance) following \citesec{XieSingh2013supp}.
+Hence, the p-value for the above test is

-In this case the support of the LP-CD inference (also known as `belief' in fiducial literature, Kendall and Stuart, 1974) is .81.
-Hence at the 5\% level of significance, we strongly accept $H_0$ and confirm that there is no evidence to support a significant gender bias favoring males in admissions using the \texttt{MetaLP} approach.
+In this case, the support of the LP CD inference (also known as `belief' in fiducial literature \citesec{KendallStuart1974}) is .81.
+Hence, at the 5\% level of significance, we fail to reject $H_0$ and confirm that there is no evidence to support a significant gender bias favoring males in admissions using the \texttt{MetaLP} approach.